Can a Dog get Parvovirus twice?

 We will generally see the first symptoms developing roughly two to three days after exposure to the virus.
 These include:

-- Copious diarrhoea that smells foul and may or may not contain blood
+- Copious diarrhea that smells foul and may or may not contain blood

 - Reduced appetite